 Is a Home Warranty worth the money you pay?

-A new way to “protect” home buyers and enrich insurance companies is available in South Africa in the form of a “home warranty”!
+A new way to “protect” home buyers and enrich insurance companies is available in South Africa in the form of a “home warranty” which will protect home buyers against future defects for a period of 2 years!

 The “Voetstoots Clause”